 Here are a few things to keep in mind when approaching a potential recommender:

-- Plan Several Months in Advance: Ideally, you should start thinking about potential recommenders and approach them several months before the application deadlines.
-Most MBA programs have deadlines in the fall between September and January, so consider approaching recommenders in the spring or early summer, at least six months before the first application deadline.
+| Plan several months in advance | Start thinking about recommenders at least 6 months before the first application deadlines.
+Most MBA deadlines are Sept-Jan, so approach in spring or early summer, at least six months before the first application deadline. |

-- Follow Up: After your initial conversation, periodically follow up with your recommenders to check on the progress of the letter.
-Send reminders as the submission deadline approaches to ensure they don’t forget.
+| Follow up periodically | After the initial conversation, send gentle reminders as the deadline approaches to ensure they don’t forget. |

-- Have a Plan B: If a recommender cannot meet your requested timeline or has reservations about providing a strong recommendation, it’s better to find an alternative recommender who can meet your needs.
-It’s also wise to have a Plan B to avoid last-minute stress, in case one of your recommenders unexpectedly becomes unavailable or fails to meet the deadline.
+| Have a Plan B | If a recommender can’t meet your timeline or hesitates to give a strong letter, find an alternative.
+It’s also wise to have a Plan B to avoid last-minute stress, in case one of your recommenders unexpectedly becomes unavailable or fails to meet the deadline. |

 Obtaining effective letters of recommendation for MBA admissions requires careful planning, clear communication, and a collaborative approach with your recommenders.
 By avoiding common mistakes and following these tips, you can significantly enhance the quality and impact of your recommendation letters, thus strengthening your MBA application.